lfortran/lfortran/doc/src/asr/asr_nodes/symbol_nodes/Block.md

 The Block itself is part of a symbol table and one uses the BlockCall `stmt` node to call (enter) the block from a list of statements.

+A `BlockCall` is different from a `FunctionCall` in the sense that it does not expect/accept any arguments.
+It is more like an inline `Function`.
+Also, the statements inside a `Block` can access the variables in the parent/caller scope, unlike `Function` where statements cannot access variables of the caller scope.

 ## Types